State cases pass 100,000 milestone; no deaths reported in South Florida

 A 17-year-old boy from Pasco County, who was counted as a confirmed case Friday, is now the youngest person to die from the coronavirus, joining two women in the 15-24 age class from Palm Beach County (22) and Miami-Dade County (23).
 Eighteen people from 25 to 34 also have died from the virus.

 The oldest are two 104-year-old women, including one from Sarasota on Saturday and the previous from Hillsborough.
-A total of 1,094 people 85 and older have died in the state from the virus, 28 additional ones Saturday.
+A total of 1,134 people 85 and older have died in the state from the virus.

-At the other end of the age spectrum, there are 1,212 cases of infants to 4 years old, an increase of 69 in one day, and 5 1 were hospitalized.
-From ages 5-14, there are 2,590, up 298 with 46 in the hospital at one time.
+At the other end of the age spectrum, there are 13,27 cases of infants to 4 years old and 53 were hospitalized.
+From ages 5-14, there are 2,805, with 46 in the hospital at one time.

 Palm Beach County's death count is higher than 18 states, including Delaware with 435.